Tear gas as thousands defy police in latest Hong Kong march

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HONG KONG: Hong Kong police fired tear gas and water cannon Saturday as thousands of democracy protesters hit the streets, defying authorities with another unsanctioned march after Beijing vowed to tighten control over the unrest-plagued city.
+HONG KONG: Hong Kong police fired tear gas and water cannon on Saturday as thousands of pro-democracy protesters hit the streets, defying authorities with another unsanctioned march after Beijing vowed to tighten its control over the unrest-plagued city.

-Crowds of black-clad protesters, many wearing face masks despite a recent ban, filled the popular shopping district of Causeway Bay and clashes soon erupted as riot police tried to scatter them.
+Crowds of black-clad protesters, many wearing face masks despite a recent ban, filled Causeway Bay, a popular shopping district, and clashes soon erupted as riot police tried to scatter them.

-Sustained volleys of tear gas were fired during hours of running battles on the main island while a water cannon truck chased groups of activists as they blocked roads, built barricades and vandalised some businesses — including smashing the office windows of China´s state-run Xinhua news agency.
+Sustained volleys of tear gas were fired throughout the afternoon on the main island while a water cannon truck chased groups of activists as they blocked roads, built barricades and vandalised some businesses — including smashing the windows of China’s state-run Xinhua news agency office.

-Some hardcore protesters hurled bricks and petrol bombs at police as well as towards the entrances to subway stations.

-Police made multiple arrests throughout the day.
-An AFP reporter saw around 100 people being taken away in three coaches after they were detained.

 Among those caught up in the tear gas clouds were rugby fans who had gathered in bars in Wanchai district to watch the World Cup final.